ardaxz99/Book-Recommender/README.md

 # Goodreads Recommender System

-This repository contains the implementation of a robust recommender system for Goodreads, designed to enhance the user experience by providing personalized book recommendations.
-This system leverages a variety of machine-learning techniques, including content-based filtering, collaborative filtering, matrix factorization, neural collaborative filtering, and graph-based algorithms.
+This repository presents a sophisticated recommender system developed for Goodreads, aimed at refining the user experience through highly personalized book recommendations.
+Our project introduces two innovative content-based recommendation approaches, compared against traditional machine learning techniques such as collaborative filtering, matrix factorization, neural collaborative filtering, and graph-based models.
+Each method's performance is rigorously analyzed and benchmarked to evaluate its effectiveness in enhancing recommendation accuracy and user satisfaction.

 ## Table of Contents